onda-protocol/onda-program-library/README.md

 ### Onda Moderation
 Supports team member moderation of Onda Compression entries by setting the ForumConfig authority as the `Team` pda.
 Members can be added to a team with `Admin` or `Editor` roles.

-### Onda Profile
-A simple and temporary program to allow users to set a username and a pfp.
-This program will eventually be deprecated and replaced by a shared social-graph.